sampaiodias/unity-clean-code/README.md

 Debug.Log(logMessageForPlayersInformation);
 ```

 The complexity actually steps in when it comes to multi-line statements.
 When you decide to create blocks of code inside of another block, your script will face a problem similar to the issue presented above.
-Take a look a this example:
+Take a look at this example:

 ```csharp
 var someValue = 100;